annaleighsmith/annaleighsmith/README.md

 Hi there 👋
 - 🔭 I’m currently working as an Data Engineer
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust and Java
 - 👯 I’m looking to collaborate on open-source desktop and CLI applications for Linux

 #### Repository Stats